The power of Visualization used in my current project

 • Team 3 – 6/8 items left.
 Each item takes about 4-8 weeks to complete though.

 • Team 5 – No known backlog.
 This is a maintenance team that gets work through a mailbox.
-About 15 work items passed through their lane on the board each day.
+About 15 work items pass through their lane on the board each day.

-So, as you probably can understand each team have chosen different approaches.
-We have two Scrum project that uses sprints and well defined backlogs for the sprint and for the whole “sub-project” (a.k.a. product backlog for the team).
+So, as you probably can understand, each team has chosen different approaches.
+We have two Scrum projects that use sprints and well-defined backlogs for the sprint and for the whole “sub-project” (a.k.a. product backlog for the team).
 Here are their boards:

 scrum team 1 scrumboard